stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 Once you've uploaded data to your cloud workspace, click "Launch Tool" on the tool's landing page.
 A dropdown will present the different presets for running the workflow.
 Here, you can select whether you wish to start with a counts file or a BAM file.

+## Obtaining reference data

+Reference feature count data can be downloaded through the [Genomics Platform Data Browser](https://platform.stjude.cloud/data/diseases).

 ## Hooking up inputs

+You will need to select reference counts files from your project.
+These can be specified in the reference counts data input.

 Next, you'll need to hook up either the counts file or the BAM file you uploaded in the upload data section.
 In this example, we are using the realignment version of the pipeline, so you can hook up the inputs by clicking on the in_bams slot and selecting the respective files.
-If you are using the BAM-based or counts-based workflow, the process is similar.
+If you are using the counts-based workflow, the process is similar.

 ![](../../../images/guides/genomics-platform/analyzing-data/sj-workflows/rnaseq-expression-classification/rnaseq-expression-main.png)

-Additionally, a parameter selecting the tissue type to compare against must be selected.
-The available options are "blood", "brain", and "solid".
+Additionally, a parameter selecting the tissue type to compare against can be selected.
+The available options are "Blood Cancers", "Brain Tumors", and "Solid Tumors".
 Based on the selection, a reference collection of tumors of that type will be selected from St. Jude Cloud data and the input samples will be compared against this reference collection.

 ![](../../../images/guides/genomics-platform/analyzing-data/sj-workflows/rnaseq-expression-classification/tsne-param.png)